portellam/deploy-VFIO/README.md

           -h, --help        Print this help and exit.
           -q, --quiet       Reduce verbosity; print only relevant questions and status statements.
           -u, --undo        Undo changes (restore files) if script has exited early or unexpectedly.
+          --ignore-distro   Ignore distribution check for Debian or Ubuntu system.

 #### Parse IOMMU groups